margaretalice-a/margaret-portfolio-work/README.md

 ## Description

-This is a portfolio of my work to showcase my skills and talents to prospetive employers.
-It uses CSS flexbox, CSS grid and media queries to ensure that the webpage is responsive.
-There are external links to deployed applications/projects that I have created.
+This is a portfolio of my work to showcase my skills and talents to prospective employers.
+It uses CSS flexbox, CSS grid and media queries to create a responsive webpage.

 Link: